sagemath/trac_to_gh/Issue 3271.md

 # Issue 3271: inject and MPolynomialRing  -- the inject_on command doesn't support MPolynomialRing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3271

 Original creator: was